szabgab/perlmaven.com/sites/en/pages/lwp-useragent-and-basic-authentication.md

 <img src="/img/pause_basic_authentication.png" alt="PAUSE Basic Authentication pop-up">

-If you cancel it, you'll see and <b>Authorization Required</b> error.
+If you cancel it, you'll see and **Authorization Required** error.
 If you type in incorrect credentials it will show you the pop-up again and again till you get tired of it.